fahimreza71/Payroll_Management/README.md

 ... ...
 Continuing

 # Project_Screenshot
 A few of the pages are posted below.
-Download this project, then RUN for more experience in detail!
+Download this project, then RUN for a more detailed experience!

 ## User_Registration (General)
 ![General_Reg](https://github.com/LazyBong71/Payroll_Management/assets/98608834/1ee6f896-9bb3-4ef0-9d00-8801a3b7d20b)